 - S. Gaubert is the coordinator of the Gaspard Monge Program for Optimization, Operations Research and their interactions with data sciences (PGMO), a corporate sponsorhip program, operated by Fondation Mathématique Jacques Hadamard, supported by EDF, see Pgmo site.

 Member of the organizing committees

-- S. Gaubert co-organizes the “Séminaire Français d'Optimisation”
+- S. Gaubert co-organized the “Séminaire Français d'Optimisation” (online).

 11.1.2 Scientific events: selection